 Information on the lectures given in class are listed below,

 divided into roughly one-week sets.
-Information includes references
+Information includes

 when the lectures where given, and where applicable,

 links to slides used in class.
 When possible

 material will be added before it is used in class.

 Zoom Recording of 14 September 2020 LectureDescriptive styles (explicit structural, etc).
 Synthesis steps (elaborate, infer, technology mapping, etc), Cadence Genus commands, and samples of Verilog code reflecting state of design at each step.

 Zoom Recording of 16 September 2020 LectureFinished synthesis overview, with a look at an "a+b>120" module.
 Started synthesis of combinational logic.
 Covered synthesis of arithmetic expressions and Boolean and bitwise expressions.
 Conversion of integers (or bit vectors) to Boolean values.
 Synthesis of the conditional operator (s?a:b) and the index operators (a[n]), for both multiplexors are inferred.
 Bit widths of intermediate values (self-determined and context-determined expression context) (and the a + b < 120 surprise).